History of the socialist movement in the United States: 21st century

+2000s–2015: Great Recession and Occupy

-The only American member organization of the worldwide Socialist International was the Democratic Socialists of America (DSA) until mid-2017, when the latter voted to disaffiliate from that organization for its perceived acceptance of neoliberal economic policies.
-In 2008, the DSA supported Democratic presidential candidate Barack Obama in his race against Republican candidate John McCain.
-Following Obama's election, many on the right began to allege that his administration's policies were socialistic, a claim rejected by the DSA and the Obama administration alike.
+In 2008, the Democratic Socialists of America (DSA) supported Democratic presidential candidate Barack Obama in his race against Republican candidate John McCain.
+Following Obama's election, many on the right began to allege that his administration's policies were socialistic, a claim rejected by DSA and the Obama administration alike.
 The widespread use of the word socialism as a political epithet against the Obama government by its opponents caused National Director Frank Llewellyn to declare that "over the past 12 months, the Democratic Socialists of America has received more media attention than it has over the past 12 years."
-Noam Chomsky, a member of the DSA and the Industrial Workers of the World, is described by The New York Times as "arguably the most important intellectual alive" and has been on the list of the most cited authors in modern history.
-Redneck Revolt, a socialist pro-guns organization, was founded in 2009.
-Although the group does not identify itself as part of the political left, nor as politically liberal, it has been argued that the group's ideology is a form of libertarian socialism.
-The Socialist Rifle Association, a similar socialist organization, was founded in 2018.